aa2il/wclock/README.md

         rm main.py
         uv add -r requirements.txt

-        Note: wclock.py uses qt, not tk, so there is no problem with the recent versions of python (e.g. 3.13).
+        Note: wclock.py uses qt, not tk, so there is no problem with the recent versions of python (e.g. 3.13) except on an RPi.

+3. NOTE: There seems to be a few bugs in uv on the RPi.

+   First, if we use PySide6, we can use recent versions of Python;
+   BUT, if we use pyqt6, we can't:

+         uv init --python 3.11

+   or

+         uv python pin 3.11

+   To get pyqt6 installed, we need to use

+         uv pip install -r requirements.txt

-3. Make sure its executable and set PYTHON PATH so os can find libraries:
+4. Make sure its executable and set PYTHON PATH so os can find libraries:

         cd ~/Python/wclock
         chmod +x wclock.py